DistrictDataLabs/yellowbrick/docs/api/figures.rst

 At this point we are left with some important questions about Yellowbrick's development roadmap:

-1. Like Seaborn, should YB have to classes of visualizer, one that wraps an axes and one that wraps a figure?
+1. Like Seaborn, should YB have two classes of visualizer, one that wraps an axes and one that wraps a figure?
 2. Should we go all in on the AxesGrid toolkit and continue to restrict our use of the figure, will this method be supported in the long run?